manzt/anywidget/.changeset/shiny-planes-burn.md

 "anywidget": patch
 ---

-feat: Rraise Python error when file is missing
+feat: Raise Python error when file is missing